Archive for Financial News – Page 58

 Metals Net Positions COT Chart

-The market leading the declines in speculator bets for the week was Steel (-618 contracts) and with Copper (-484 contracts) also registering lower bets on the week.
+The markets with declines in speculator bets for the week were Gold (-5,644 contracts), Silver (-4,227 contracts) and with Steel (-378 contracts) also registering lower bets on the week.

 Metals Data: